COMPASS For

 surveying and exploration projects.

-other people to view the cave.
-For
+to allow other people to view the cave.

-example, if you have Google Earth
+For example, if you have Google Earth

 installed on your computer, click on